-- Turn off the gas supply from the cylinder using the isolation valve situated on the top of the gas bottle. - Never search using a match. - Always use soap solution, or its equivalent, when testing connections. - Do not operate any electrical apparatus, especially light switches. - If leak is not obvious, the caravan should be evacuated and qualified personnel consulted. - Remember that gas is heavier than air therefore sinks to the lowest point. - Avoid naked lights when connecting or changing a cylinder. - Check the flexible hose frequently. - Keep bottled gas containers outside and protect against frost.
+- Turn off the gas supply from the cylinder using the isolation valve situated on the top of the gas bottle. - · Never search using a match. - Always use soap solution, or its equivalent, when testing connections. - Do not operate any electrical apparatus, especially light switches. - If a leak is not obvious, the motorhome should be evacuated and qualified personnel consulted. - Remember that gas is heavier than air and therefore sinks to the lowest point. - Avoid naked lights when connecting or changing a cylinder. - · Check the flexible hose frequently. - Keep bottled gas containers outside and protect against frost.
 If storage inside is the only option then keep away from heat sources.

-6. Gas: Services
+Gas: Services 6